 There’s a plot involving rival, good and bad gangsters.
 The bad gangster is married to Thelma Todd, which doesn’t stop Groucho’s flirtations.
 “Young lady, you’re making history.
 In fact, you’re making me, and I wish you’d keep my hands to yourself.”

 But the movie slows down when everyone makes it to dry land and high society.
-Too many characters onscreen seem to enjoy the Brothers’ antics, which makes them less funny for the audience.
+Too many characters onscreen seem to enjoy the Brothers’ antics, which makes them less funny for the movie audience.
 On the upside, Groucho and Todd have another wonderful scene together.
 But the ending is a complete loss.

 At Huxley College, the professors are pompous windbags with beards and mortarboards, while the students care only about football.
 But with Groucho running the college, nothing can be taken seriously.
 This is one of their funniest.